tguild/vehicle_signal_specification/docs-gen/content/rule_set/data_entry/data_types_struct.md

 ### Expectations on VSS implementations (e.g. VISS, KUKSA.val)

-For array types (like above) VSS implementations may support several mechanisms
+For array datatypes (like above) VSS implementations may support several mechanisms

 * It is expected that they can support read/write/subscribe of the whole array, i.e. write all or read all in the same request
 * They may optionally support additional operations like